 When it comes to welding aluminum, it becomes way more complicated than any other metal you may have worked with.
 As the aluminum is a comparatively softer and lighter metal than other materials, which is way low in strength.
-You can easily manipulate it, forge it, and give it any type of form you want.
+You can easily manipulate it, forge it, and give it any form you want.
 That’s why working with aluminum and welders requires a very sophisticated work method.

 It requires low-temperature yet a consistent welding flow to get an even and clean weld.
 Although you can use almost any type of welding solution to weld aluminum, it may require other measures as well.
 Among all the welding methods, MIG has a wide range of work areas, the question is, Can mig welder weld aluminum?
 Well, let’s find out if the MIG welding method can work on such a sensitive metal like aluminum.